 Over the last century, it has been AIPPI's objective to seek to harmonise IP laws to provide for a more consistent, predictable and uniform legal environment especially for international businesses.
-This effort has been very successful, but it may not always fully solve problems that accompany modern businesses and systems, which put new pressures on traditional legal frameworks, e.g.:
+This effort has been very successful, but it may not always fully solve problems that accompany modern businesses and systems, which put new pressures on traditional legal frameworks.
+For example:

-- The protection of intellectual creativity, in connection with online and streaming distribution of musical and video content - The protection of intellectual creativity, in connection with the assembly and creation of large data sets which underpin the operation of AI systems - The identification of IP protection mechanisms more appropriate to e-commerce platforms
+- the protection of intellectual creativity, in connection with online and streaming distribution of musical and video content; - the protection of intellectual creativity, in connection with the assembly and creation of large data sets which underpin the operation of AI systems; and - the identification of IP protection mechanisms more appropriate to e-commerce platforms.